 Therefore What Exactly Is Voice Resonance?

 Sound can be described as vibration.
 Each note or pitch of a particular sound is decided by the speed in which an object will vibrate.
 The resonance can then be determined by the area within which all the vibrating takes place.
 For instance if you have two-stringed instruments which have similar features but with different sounds such as the guitar and the violin.
 The sound is likely to be determined by the area of vibration rather than any notes or strings that are played.
 This has an effect on the sound harmonics or in some cases the range and sound of overtones.
 It happens to be the material, size, and shape of the instruments’ ‘box’ that has some form of effect on the resonating notes.

 It could be the nasal cavity, throat, mouth or chest.
 Because we have varying body sizes we often have distinctive voices.
 The moment we begin to sing we are able to manipulate this space, which results in varied resonating quality as well as different styles of singing.
 An example is the varied resonating qualities that are experienced when listening to jazz and opera and these account for the many sounds of each of the styles.

 Plenty of neophyte singers get into a trap of trying to unnaturally alter this space.
-In many cases vocal trainers tell students to maintain their larynx, jaw and mouth in a particular position and widening the throat just like yawning.
+In many cases, vocal trainers tell students to maintain their larynx, jaw, and mouth in a particular position and widening the throat just like yawning.
 This is tantamount to forcing students to follow a standard method that is considered good or ideal.
 This methodology compromises the unique style that a singer usually has and in its place is a fake manipulated sound.
-This will cause more restriction rather than making a singer independent.
-The result is usually a compresses tight sound and the performer will sound like a person who has undergone vocal lessons but does not have an interesting style that is artistic.
+This will cause more restrictions rather than making a singer independent.
+The result is usually a compress’s tight sound and the performer will sound like a person who has undergone vocal lessons but does not have an interesting style that is artistic.